aragan/Selindrile-gearswap-mix-combine-Aragan-lua-gearswap/README.md

 if u want Aragan file or u name file change name file common or u file name to any name or add number or Letters Aragan file will work ..

-that to can switch between 2 any lua easy
+that to can switch between 2 any type gearswap file lua easy

 -----------